Manon of the Spring (1952 film): Part two: Ugolin

-A rural engineer tries to determine why the spring dried up, but has no clues.
-He advises the villagers to get water from a tanker truck, or to leave the village altogether.
-Manon later observes Ugolin in the heights, as he prays in front of a statue of the Virgin Mary, begging her to bring back the water and admitting that he did something evil.
+A water engineer tries to determine why the spring dried up but finds no clues.
+He advises the villagers to rely on a water tanker or abandon the village entirely.
+Later, up in the hills, Manon observes Ugolin praying before a statue of the Virgin Mary, begging for the water's return and admitting to an evil deed.

-The next day, during his sermon at mass, the priest suggests that the village may be punished by God because someone committed a misdeed; he says that those who know of an injustice and do nothing about it are equally guilty, and urges all the villagers to examine their conscience.
-He announces that a procession in Saint Dominic's honor will be held, to invoke the Lord and pray for the water's return.
-After mass, the schoolteacher reminds Manon of their earlier conversation where she had said that a disaster could occur; she answers: "You know very well that I'm a bit of a witch!" and mentions that she plans to leave the village.
+The next day during Mass, the priest suggests the village is facing divine punishment for a hidden sin.
+Among the audience, Ugolin listens uncomfortably.
+Declaring that those who tolerate an injustice are as guilty as the perpetrator, the priest urges everyone to examine their consciences and announces a procession in honor of Saint Dominic to pray for water.
+Afterward, the schoolteacher reminds Manon of her prediction of a disaster.
+She replies, "You know very well that I'm a bit of a witch," and mentions that she plans to leave the village.
 He asks her to come to the meeting that will be held at his home.

-Later the same day, a group of villagers meet in the schoolteacher's garden to address the situation.
-They soon imply that Ugolin is responsible.
-Manon joins the conversation and openly accuses Ugolin, who denies any wrongdoing.
-Several men admit that everyone in the village had guessed that Ugolin had somehow tricked the hunchback.
-Only Le Papet supports his nephew Ugolin.
-Manon then reveals that Ugolin had plugged the only spring that irrigated her family's farm.
-To try and save the farm, her father had to go into debt with Ugolin, allowing him to later become the farm's owner.
-Ugolin asserts that he was honest to the hunchback and merely helped him out by lending him money.
-Manon's claims are supported by Eliacin, a younger villager who, as a child, saw Ugolin plug the spring with cement he had stolen from his father.
-Manon reminds how her family was driven to poverty and desperation by Ugolin's misdeed, as no one in the village helped nor warned them: her brother, Paul, died of poisoning after drinking unsafe water from a cistern, her father later died of heartbreak and her mother went insane.
+That afternoon, a group of villagers gathers in the schoolteacher's garden to discuss the crisis, quickly pointing suspicion toward Ugolin.
+Manon joins them and openly accuses him.
+While Ugolin denies any wrongdoing, several men admit the village had always suspected he tricked the hunchback; only Le Papet defends his nephew.
+Manon then reveals that Ugolin plugged the only spring on her family's farm, forcing her father into a debt that ultimately cost him his land.
+Though Ugolin claims he merely loaned the money to help, a younger villager named Eliacin corroborates Manon's story, recalling how he saw Ugolin plug the spring with stolen cement.

+Manon details how the village's silence drove her family to ruin: her brother, Paul, died from drinking contaminated cistern water, her father died of heartbreak, and her mother lost her sanity.
 Without confessing outright, Ugolin implies that he has been tortured for years by remorse, and that he wants to give everything back to Manon by marrying her.
-He kneels before Manon and pleads his love for her; she rejects him in disgust.
+He kneels to profess his love for Manon; she rejects him in disgust.
 As everyone turns against him, Ugolin keeps protesting his innocence; when asked to swear on the Gospel, he refuses, then flees in disgrace.